Sandy177000/Text-Editor/README.md

 The edit menu has have five functions - Cut, Copy, Paste, select All and Close button.
 The text area inside the window has be used for writing and editing the text.
 Users can write and edit text inside the text area.
+To use this app user can download the src file and run the TextEditor.java file
 # Tech used : Java Swing

 # User Interface Snapshots